Blog

 Source: Mind Studios

-That acceptance of a busy look also means a level of acceptance of complexity.
-Which makes sense: putting a million mini apps into WeChat does bring a level of intricacy into app navigation and user experience.
+That acceptance of a busy look also means acceptance of complexity.
+Which makes sense: putting a million mini apps into WeChat makes it pretty full.

 Chinese apps tend to pack a lot in, says Irene Yang: